joshio1/joshio1.github.io/_posts/2023-11-02-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud.md

 categories: ['hetzner', 'kamal', 'Kamal', 'Rails', 'Rails', 'Ruby', 'ruby on rails', 'RubyOnRails']
 ---

-<a href="https://kamal-deploy.org/">Kamal</a> is a new shiny way to deploy Rails applications <a href="https://world.hey.com/dhh/introducing-kamal-9330a267">announced by DHH</a> back in February 2023 and also spoke about it in his <a href="https://www.youtube.com/watch?v=iqXjGiQ_D-A">RailsWorld Keynote</a>.
-Now that <a href="https://www.heroku.com/">Heroku</a> has <a href="https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq#:~:text=For%20non%2DEnterprise%20users%2C%20free,will%20be%20converted%20to%20mini%20.">removed their free tier</a>, Kamal has become excitingly popular since it also resonates with the idea of "<a href="https://world.hey.com/dhh/why-we-re-leaving-the-cloud-654b47e0">leaving the cloud</a>".
-Most importantly, Kamal is free and <a href="https://github.com/basecamp/kamal">open source</a> and is developed by the folks from <a href="https://basecamp.com/">Basecamp</a> who created Rails.
+<a href="https://kamal-deploy.org/">Kamal</a> is a modern deployment tool for Rails applications, <a href="https://world.hey.com/dhh/introducing-kamal-9330a267">announced by DHH</a> in February 2023 and featured in his <a href="https://www.youtube.com/watch?v=iqXjGiQ_D-A">RailsWorld Keynote</a>.
+With <a href="https://www.heroku.com/">Heroku</a> having <a href="https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq#:~:text=For%20non%2DEnterprise%20users%2C%20free,will%20be%20converted%20to%20mini%20.">removed their free tier</a>, Kamal has gained significant traction, particularly for those interested in "<a href="https://world.hey.com/dhh/why-we-re-leaving-the-cloud-654b47e0">leaving the cloud</a>".
+Most importantly, Kamal is free and <a href="https://github.com/basecamp/kamal">open source</a>, developed by the team at <a href="https://basecamp.com/">Basecamp</a> who created Rails.

-This means we need to purchase our own server for deploying our Rails application.
-There are several choices for purchasing like: <a href="https://www.digitalocean.com/">Digital Ocean</a> or <a href="https://aws.amazon.com/?nc2=h_lg">AWS</a> or <a href="https://www.hetzner.com/cloud">Hetzner</a>.
-We are going to use Hetzner which is one of the crowd favorites.
-It also gives you the best bang for buck!
-(We can run our entire Rails application for as little as 4 euros!!!)
+Using Kamal requires you to provision your own server.
+Popular options include <a href="https://www.digitalocean.com/">Digital Ocean</a>, <a href="https://aws.amazon.com/?nc2=h_lg">AWS</a>, and <a href="https://www.hetzner.com/cloud">Hetzner</a>.
+We'll use Hetzner, which offers excellent value—you can run a complete Rails application for as little as €4 per month.

 This is Part 1 of the Kamal Rails series.
-In this article, I will cover a basic way of deploying a vanilla Rails application on Hetzner Cloud.
+I'll walk you through deploying a vanilla Rails application on Hetzner Cloud.

-## Pre-Requisites:
+## Prerequisites

-- Docker is installed on our local environment.
-(Make sure the version is according to our OS)
+- Docker is installed on your local machine (ensure the version is compatible with your OS)
-- Docker account is created on <a href="https://hub.docker.com/">Docker hub</a>.
+- A Docker account created on <a href="https://hub.docker.com/">Docker Hub</a>
-- You have a Rails application "created" using Rails > 6.0
+- A Rails application using Rails 6.0 or later

-If you don't have a Rails application created yet, you can do so using:
+If you don't have a Rails application yet, create one using: